Skip to main content

 Installed furnace after gas furnace repair

-Gas Furnace Troubleshooting for Common Issues
+Troubleshooting for Common Gas Furnace Problems

 Understanding how a gas furnaces works is a great first step if you plan to do your own gas furnace troubleshooting.
 At the very least it will help make your conversation with a service technician easier.
 Here are some things to try before you make the call: